-Students who will be absent from school for at least three consecutive days or more due to non-school related activities, religious observances, or at the request of their parent/guardian must complete this Pre-Arranged Absence Form in order for their absences to be excused.
-This form must be completed and submitted at least five days prior to the student's scheduled absence.
+Students who are aware that they will be absent from school due to non-school related activities, religious observances, or at the request of their parent/guardian must complete this Pre-Arranged Absence Form which is available in the division offices.
+This form must be completed and submitted by the end of the school day, prior to the student's absence.